newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

     }
 }

-//Configuration for the desktop project project(":desktop") {
+//Configuration for the :desktop project project(":desktop") {
     //Uses the java plugin (provides compiling, execution, etc.).
     //That one is bundled with gradle, so we didn’t have to define it in the buildscript section.